 4. Set Realistic Goals - Set predefined goals that are achievable and practical at the same time.

-Do not overburden your body with challenging, unachievable goals; these won't fetch you marks in the long run.
+Do not overburden your body and mind with challenging, unachievable goals; these won't fetch you marks in the long run and will also be a source of demotivation.
 Be realistic in your judiciary exam preparation.

-For instance, if you are a beginner in the judiciary exam preparation, you might start with fewer study hours than an aspirant who has been in the judicial service preparation for ten months.
+For instance, if you are a beginner in the judiciary exam preparation, you might start with fewer study hours than an aspirant who has been in the Judicial Examination preparation for ten months.

 Don't force yourself to study for long if your body or mind doesn't allow it.
 Study only when you are interested in learning.

 5. Adapt Good Change in Your Daily Routine - Follow the ‘KAIZEN Strategy.’
 It is a Japanese strategy derived from two words, Kai and Zen, meaning good and change, respectively.